jpata/particleflow/mlpf/pyg/README.md

 ```bash
 ./get_data_cms.sh
 ```
-This script will download and process the data under a directory called data/cms under particleflow.
+This script will download and process the data under a directory called `data/cms` under `particleflow`.

 To perform a quick training on the dataset:
 ```bash